omichels/omichels.github.io/zerodowntime-aks.md

 Now all pods will get evicted from the first nodepool and get restarted on the other nodepool, enabling a safe upgrade of the unused nodes in the first pool.

-## Next step is upgrade the k8s control plane onto the new version.
+## The next step is to upgrade the k8s control plane onto the new version.

 `$ az aks get-upgrades --resource-group $RESOURCE_GROUP --name $CLUSTER_NAME`